nikhilvirdi/SIH26034-Legal-Metrology/README.md

 A few more worth naming for what they're not used for.
 The "mrp label" dataset from Grid (803 images) is kept only for background and negative-sample diversity, since its actual classes turned out to be mostly unrelated snack-brand names rather than anything field-related.
 The [Pharmaceutical Ointments dataset](https://www.kaggle.com/datasets/ajayjaat/pharmaceutical-ointments-dataset) from Kaggle is tabular, not visual, and feeds the compliance rule-checking logic directly rather than any training set.

 Dedicated barcode datasets that came up during the search, including a Roboflow barcode set and a Kaggle barcode-recognition dataset, are no longer needed.
-Barcode detection now runs through
+Barcode detection now runs through.

+---